pierce403/ponzi.finance/README.md

 # ponzi.finance
-Education resource about crypto ponzi schemes.
+Educational resource all about crypto ponzi schemes.